wp-plugins/hobinom/readme.txt

 == Changelog ==

+.3 - (2013-05-21) - Created list domains page, ability to click on button to list all domains and statuses, as well as list all expired domains.
-.2 - Created namespinner page, modified look of plugin.
+.2 - (2013-05-13) - Created namespinner page, modified look of plugin.
-.1 - Initial launch.
+.1 - (2013-05-02) - Initial launch.